What is a Care Specialism?

 EMI

 The abbreviation EMI stands for Elderly Mentally Infirm and is now often referred to as dementia nursing care.
-It refers to older people who have mental health difficulties or frailties including Alzheimer's and other types of dementia.
-Care services who offer EMI care are able to care for older people who have advanced dementia and require 24/7 care in a safe environment.
+It refers to older people who have mental health difficulties or frailties, including Alzheimer's and other types of dementia.
+Care services that offer EMI care are able to care for older people who have advanced dementia and require 24/7 care in a safe environment.

-EMI nursing homes often have a specialist secure dementia unit for residents to help keep them safe.
+EMI nursing homes often have a secure dementia unit for residents to help keep them safe.

 Learning Difficulties

-Care services that specialise in learning difficulties have staff who are trained in caring for those with additional learning needs.
-People who have a learning difficulty find it more difficult to learn new things throughout their lifetime which can affect their ability to cope independently without support.
+Care services that specialise in learning difficulties have staff who are trained to care for those with additional learning needs.
+People who have learning difficulties find it more difficult to learn new things throughout their lifetime, which can affect their ability to cope independently without support.

-The severity of learning difficulties greatly vary, often categorised as mild, moderate and severe.
+The severity of learning difficulties varies greatly, and they are often categorised as mild, moderate, or severe.
 Those who have moderate to severe learning difficulties are more likely to require support throughout their lives.

 Old Age (65 + years)

-Self-explanatory, care services that offer care for over 65-year-olds are trained in how to care for older people.
-Generally speaking, older people may need support with meals, companionship, medication administration & personal care amongst other day to day tasks.
+Self-explanatory, care services that offer care for over-65-year-olds are trained to care for older people.
+Generally speaking, older people may need support with meals, companionship, medication administration, and personal care, amongst other day-to-day tasks.

-As people grow older, it is normal for them to become frailer, slower and lose muscle which naturally makes simple tasks increasingly challenging.
+As people age, it is normal for them to become frailer, slower, and lose muscle, which naturally makes simple tasks increasingly challenging.

 Many care services are able to care for over 65 year old's as this is the age range that people tend to require more support.